Software-Bridge/arts-and-crafts-and-cooking/recipes/tortilla-soup.md

 - Prepare the chicken and set aside
 - Fry the corn tortillas and set aside
 - (Optional) Prepare noodles or rice and set aside
+- Chop up a whole large onion or a couple small ones (or more for a bigger soup)
+- Mince garlic

 **Cooking**

-- Cook and blend the soup base
+- Boil the soup base ingredients until everything is soft, then blend with immersion blender
-- Cook the vegetables in the base
+- Cook the vegetables in the soup
 - Turn off the heat and add in chicken

+**Serving**

+- Serve soup in bowl
+- Add in additional fried tortillas
+- Add extras including crumble cheese, cream, noodles and/or rice, and sliced avacados

 ### Recipe (Longer)